-GE knows that the power sector serves as a model for other industries and the rest of the world.
+GE knows that the power sector serves as a model for other industries around the world.
 We believe that lower-carbon solutions, such as renewable energy supported by gas power, can contribute to a more decarbonized energy future.
-Their complementary nature offers tremendous potential to help cutting carbon emissions with the speed and scale the world requires.
+Their complementary nature offers tremendous potential to help cut carbon emissions with the speed and scale the world requires.

-When it comes to gas power, in the near term, coal-to-gas switching represents a fast and effective win for emissions reduction in many regions around the world.
-In the longer term, switching turbines from natural gas to hydrogen, and introducing carbon capture solutions, can lead to low or near zero carbon emissions.
+When it comes to gas power, coal-to-gas switching represents a fast and effective win for emissions reduction in many regions around the world.
+In addition, switching turbines from natural gas to hydrogen, and introducing carbon capture solutions, can lead to low or near zero carbon emissions.

 GE offers the industry’s most experienced gas turbine fleet in hydrogen and similar low-BTU fuel operations, with more than six million operating hours in decades of use across more than 75 gas turbines.
 And we continue to invest in research and development into hydrogen and carbon capture technologies in close partnership with GE’s Global Research Center—to help further advance a low or near-zero carbon footprint for gas power.